Franciscoacevedo/cypress-challenge/README.md

 Test automation challenge in cypress v12

-Here the following to run cypress:
+Here the following to run this cypress project:

 ## Steps after cloning the project**